sinhp/sinhp.github.io/_posts/2018-01-05-Learning-Dutch.md

   - Donald Duck
 permalink: /posts/2018/01/Learning-Dutch/
 comments: true
 excerpt: "If you already speak English then Dutch is one of easier languages you can begin to learn.
-But, where to start?
-For the reader view format see <a href="/pages/post_tufte/Learning-Dutch.html" style="color:#b37399">here</a>."
+But, where to start?"
 thumbnail: Rembrandt-StoneBridge.jpg
 ---

+For the reader view format see <a href="/pages/post_tufte/Learning-Dutch.html" style="color:#b37399">here</a>.

 {% include image.html url="/images/posts/Jan18/Rembrandt-StoneBridge.jpg" description="Landscape<sup>1</sup> with a Stone Bridge, Rembrandt van Rijn, c.
 1638" link="https://www.rijksmuseum.nl/en/collection/SK-A-1935" %}